 - Do you invest in crypto?
 Such investments change regularly, and an annual meeting to revisit title can keep your estate plan up to date.

 - Did you invest in a friend’s business or maybe even started your own?

-- Did relationships with your trusted advisors change?
+- Did relationships with your trusted advisors or beneficiaries under your estate plan change?